paritytech/prdoc/README.md

         "/path/to/subxt/prdoc/schema_user.json": "*subxt*/**/*.prdoc"
       },

+If the `"yaml.schemas"` entry is "faded" you have not installed the YAML VS Code extension, see above.

 You need to restart/reload VSCode after those changes for the new settings to be picked up.

 Should you initially have created the file with another extension such as `.txt`, make sure to change the format to `YAML` in the VSCode status bar and the right schema should then be picked up.

 ## Usage